aesthetic-suite/website/docs/dev/css-in-js/style-sheets.md

 Styles within Aesthetic are managed through style sheets and are divided into the following 2 categories.

-- [Component style sheets](./style-sheets/components.md).
+- [Element and component style sheets](./style-sheets/components.mdx).
 Isolates styles to components and their elements.
 - [Theme style sheets](./style-sheets/themes.md).
 Provides styles and at-rules for the document.

-Style sheets are created with either the `createComponentStyles()` or `createThemeStyles()` methods respectively.
-Both methods require a function that returns a _style object_ (also known as a factory function).
+Style sheets are created with either the `createElementStyles()`, `createComponentStyles()`, or `createThemeStyles()` methods respectively.
+All methods require a function that returns a _style object_ (also known as a factory function).

 ```ts
 import { createComponentStyles } from '@aesthetic/<integration>';